 WHAT YOU CAN DO

-- Join a rapid response network of South Asians across the U.S. committing to showing up to rallies, provide interpretation, translation, and/or legal counsel.
+- Join a rapid response network of South Asians across the U.S. committed to showing up to rallies, providing interpretation, translation, and/or legal counsel.
 Sign up here.

 - Follow us for updates and action alerts on Twitter @SAALTweets and on Facebook